 Why Drivers with Disabilities Need Defensive Driving Education

 Drivers with disabilities, particularly those with special adaptive driving equipment, have typically completed driver training courses.
 Most will work closely with a Certified Driver Rehabilitation Specialist to assess any special needs and install recommended equipment.
-This assessment and education teaches drivers with disabilities how to drive as well as how to properly use adaptive driving equipment.
+This assessment and education teach drivers with disabilities how to drive and how to use adaptive driving equipment properly.
 But what they may not teach is how to drive defensively, and defensive driving is a skill that is just as important as learning how to drive and using adaptive equipment.
-Additionally, it doesn't hurt to brush up on driving skills, laws, and defensive driving knowledge if it's been a few years since you've learned how to drive.
+Additionally, it doesn’t hurt to brush up on driving skills, laws, and defensive driving knowledge if it’s been a few years since you’ve learned how to drive.
 Drivers with disabilities typically enroll in defensive driving courses for:

 - Learning how to become a safer driver